NidasioAlberto/formal-analysis-of-search-and-rescue-scenarios/report/main.typ

 == Basic scenario

 This is the first scenario we used to test the model, it is the one used in the assignment.
-It was used as a benchmark to our model and to verify the correctness of the implementation and of the queries.
+It was used as a benchmark for our model and to verify the correctness of the implementation and of the queries.

 While verifying different query we realized that our model was too complex and slow.
 We then decided to simplify the model as explained in @faster_model.
 This allowed us to reduce the number of states and transitions, and thus the verification time.